CPRE

-CPRE, The Countryside Charity, formerly known by names such as the Council for the Preservation of Rural England and the Campaign to Protect Rural England, is a charity in England with over 40,000 members and supporters.
-Formed in 1926 by Patrick Abercrombie to limit urban sprawl and ribbon development, the CPRE claims to be one of the longest-running environmental groups in the UK.
+The Campaign to Protect Rural England, formerly known by names such as the Council for the Preservation of Rural England and the CPRE, the countryside charity, is a charity in England.
+Formed in 1926 by Patrick Abercrombie to limit urban sprawl and ribbon development, CPRE claims to be one of the longest-running environmental groups in the UK.
 CPRE campaigns for a "sustainable future" for the English countryside.
 It states it is "a vital but undervalued environmental, economic and social asset to the nation."
 It aims to "highlight threats and promote positive solutions."
 It campaigns using its own research to lobby the public and all levels of government.

 History

 The CPRE was formed following the publication of The Preservation of Rural England by Patrick Abercrombie in 1926.
 Abercrombie (who was created a Knight Bachelor in 1945) became its Honorary Secretary.
 The inaugural meeting was held in December 1926 at the London offices of the Royal Institute of British Architects and was addressed by Neville Chamberlain, a future prime minister.
 Various groups were involved in its formation including the National Trust, the Women's Institute and the Commons Preservation Society.
 Molly Trevelyan was the WI representative and she served on the founding committee.